sseraj/exawind-benchmarks/nalu-wind/2D_airfoils_Transition/2_DU00-W-212/README.md

 In summary, the transition model significantly improves the prediction of the aerodynamic coefficeints in the linear range.

 In this simulation, each case took approximately 30 minutes to 10,000 iterations, using 4 Picard iterations per time step, on 26 cores of NREL's Kestrel HPC cluster.
 It should be noted that the number of cores per case was not determined by Nalu-Wind’s scalability on Kestrel, but simply to accommodate 4 cases on a single node of Kestrel.
-Refer to the Nalu-Wind log files metnioned below for more details.
+For more details, refer to the Nalu-Wind log files in the run directory.

-## Contents
+## Run Directory Contents

-The run directory includes the below files at two angles of attack, 0° and 5°
+The run directory contains the below files for two angles of attack, 0° and 5°

  - Nalu-Wind input yaml file
- - Nalu-Wind output log file
- - Nalu-Wind output force file
+ - Nalu-Wind output log & force file
- - postprocessing script for the force files
+ - post-processing script for the force files
     - python postpro.py

-The change in the angle of attack requires just few line changes in the input file

 [^1]: https://zenodo.org/records/439827